oussama-gadria/oussama-gadria/README.md

 Before my professional role at VintoNet, I had an internship experience with Droxic in Serbia.
 During this time, I contributed to the development of an e-commerce website using Node.js, Express.js, and React, with MongoDB as the database.
 Our team adopted Scrum for project management, and we utilized Trello and Slack for smooth communication.

 ✅Internship at VintoNet, Tunisia (July - August 2022):
 My journey in tech began with an internship at VintoNet in Tunisia.
-Here, I developed a portal for motorcycle sites in France using Laravel.
+Here, I developed a web application for freelancers using Dotnet/ReactJs .
 We utilized tools such as Slack and Trello for communication and project management, and GitHub for code storage.
 Styling was done using Tailwind CSS.

 🚀Throughout these experiences, I've embraced each new challenge and opportunity to learn, eagerly anticipating the next step in my journey in the world of software engineering.🌟